GlebRed/Todo-list/README.md

 ### React JavaScript framework-based simple todo list application

-This is a repository with the code we write during my Udemy Crash Course into Web Frameworks 2019.
+This is a repository with the code we write during my Crash Course into Web Frameworks 2019.

 Each commit corresponds to the code we add during certain development stage.